joselfonseca/image-manager/README.md

 A little Image Manager to use in forms and API's.

-This is the stable version for Laravel 4.2.*, compatibility with laravel 5 is being scheduled.
+This is the stable version for Laravel 5.x, if you want the 4.2 version check out the 1.0 branch

 Requirements
 ============================